 The second wealthiest class, the hippies (“horsemen”), earned enough from their land to maintain a horse and so fought as cavalry; the third wealthiest group, the agitate, were able to afford the equipment of a hop-lite; the wealthiest class, the Pentakosiomedimnoi (“five-hundred-bushel men”), supplied the leaders for the armed forces; and the poorest class, the thees, were hired laborers who served as oarsmen in the Athenian fleet, or as archers and light-armed men on land.

-Ancient Greek War
+Nature of Ancient Greek War

 Wars in ancient Greece were generally fought in the summer.
 At first, citizens were called as volunteers to fight whenever their city-state was threatened.
 By the end of the fifth century, standing armies and required military service was the norm.
 Before going into battle, the armies sacrificed to Ares or Athena, the god, and goddess of war

 With the onset of the Dark ages and the downfall of civilisation, armoured aristocrats gave way to melee battles by lightly clad infantry where missile weapons were used initially to weaken the enemy before engaging in hand-to-hand combat.

 The rise of the archaic age and the classical period gave way to the rise of heavily armoured soldiers known as the Hoplites.
 They fought in tight formations where brotherhood and resilience were more appreciated than individual skill.
 These hoplites were mainly farmers and they preferred a decisive front-to-front battle with very little space for tactics.
 It was a very seasonal type of war which was fought in the uncultivatable season as they were not permanent armies like modern armies except in Sparta.

 These hoplites were perfected in the times of Philip who introduced innovations and other units like missile throwers and cavalry which made them very efficient even outside the Greek lands.